How to Install JDK?

 - JDK gets installed in the C directory of our system by default having the path “C:\Program Files\Java\jdk-11.0”.
-If at all we make any change to this path, we need to make a note of it as it will be required in the upcoming steps.
+If we make any change to this path at all, we need to make a note of it as it will be required in the upcoming steps.

 - This is the directory structure for our example.